 - Try a soft headband that you can secure over the hearing aids, but make sure the microphone isn't covered.

-- Use special clips to keep the hearing aid attached to your child's clothes.
-Even if the hearing aid is pulled off, you won't lose the expensive devices.
+- Use special clips to keep the hearing aids attached to your child's clothes.
+Even if the hearing aids are pulled off, you won't lose the expensive devices.

 Your audiologist can help you find headbands and clips that will work for your child.

 Additionally, it's a good idea to develop a routine each day for putting your infant or child's hearing aids on.
 Spend time cuddling and holding your child when you put their hearing aids in to develop a positive association with them.
 When your curious child pulls the hearing aids off, be consistent but gentle in replacing them each time so he or she knows that's where they belong.

 If your child repeatedly pulls on the hearing aids or his or her ears, this might be a sign of discomfort from a poorly fitting earmold.
 See your child's audiologist right away to find out if it's time to get a new pair of earmolds.

 Children's hearing aids need to be checked daily, especially for children who are too young to tell you if there is a problem.
 You'll want to do a listening check, make sure the battery is working and check the hearing aids for debris and moisture.
 Remember, if you can't hear sounds amplified through the hearing aids then your little one will not be able to hear through it either.

 Your child's audiologist will show you how to use a hearing aid stethoset to listen through each hearing aid when it's turned on.
 You may choose to purchase a custom listening mold, as pictured to the right, for convenience.
 It's a good habit to listen to the hearing aids every time you are getting ready to place them in your child's ears.
 If you don't hear amplified sound, check to make sure you've turned the hearing aid on.
 If it's still not working, test the battery.
 Hearing aid battery testers are easy to find online or at your local pharmacy.